harbaum/ftDuino-controller/README.md

 The final device is planned to be sold fully assembled.
 But you can run it on off-the-shelf breadboard components.

-To run the ftDuino32 setup this way you need:
+To run the ftDuino remote controller setup this way you need:

 - ESP32 Wrover with PSRAM
 - ILI9341 based 240*320 touch TFT